fknoedt/hiring-project/README.md

 ## Disclaimer

-This project was implemented in 3 days so I couldn't be more detailist and had to overlook some parts that would definitely get more attention otherwise.
+This project was implemented in 3 days so I had to overlook some parts that would get more attention otherwise.

-Many of the conventions (autoload, directories, configs, file and class naming) were taken from Laravel and Symfony but the structure was built from scratch - not based on any existing structure - with Slim and the components below.
+Many of the conventions (autoload, directories, configs, file, class naming) were taken from Laravel and Symfony but the structure was built from scratch using Slim 4.3.0 and the components below.

-## Slim
-  * version 4.3 (latest stable)
-  * tried two different skeleton applications but went lean
-  * spent more time than expected learning Slim and elaborating a backend architecture but got a good understanding of the framework and enjoyed it

 ## composer dependencies required
  ```